-Clean Worksite Safety
+Worksite Safety

 In the workplace, "good housekeeping" is the term used for keeping the worksite clean, neat, and free of hazards that can cause injury.
 Housekeeping is a safety concern that is often overlooked or taken for granted.
-But far too many accidents happen because people didn't keep their work areas neat and clean.
-Poor housekeeping also increases the dangers when evacuating the workplace in an emergency.
-Housekeeping isn't something to be swept under the rug.
-It is a legitimate and important safety issue.
+But far too many accidents happen because people don't keep their work areas neat and clean.